 logo

-WORKSHOPS PROJECTS PV GUILD PV METHOD ABOUT
+WORKSHOPS PROJECTS PV MEDIA PV METHOD ABOUT

-CASTING EDGEWATER BLOG PERFECT PAINTING PERFECT VISION
+CASTING ARCHIVE BLOG PERFECT PAINTING PERFECT VISION

 COURSES PUBLIC ART FACEBOOK PERFECT SCULPTURE WELCOME

-INSPIRATION SOUTHSIDE TWITTER
+INSPIRATION

 Our workshop participants are currently examining how new ideas came about at the turn of the century where artists reflected upheaval in the world about to come into being in the form of the First World War.

-Looking at the spiritual roots of Art Movements from The Renaissance, the Victorians to Dada, Surrealism, Cubism, Jungian Psychology and The Blue Rider Group amongst other concept makers helps us to see new ideas that break down barriers that enable us to embrace change in challenging times.
+Looking at the spiritual roots of art movements from The Renaissance, the Victorians to Dada, Surrealism, Cubism, Jungian Psychology and The Blue Rider Group amongst other concept makers helps us to see new ideas that break down barriers that enable us to embrace change in challenging times.

 To find out more join our art workshops